-Written for Friends by Wil Shellenberger Executive Director, PNW Naval Air Museum
+Written for Friends by Wil Shellenberger

+Executive Director, PNW Naval Air Museum

 Little is known about the earliest signaling between naval vessels going back to antiquity.
 Anecdotal stories relate the positioning of sails on admiral's ship, drums and trumpets.
 Use of flags goes back to ancient Athenians but were almost exclusively one way from a commander to subordinate ships.
 Sophisticated flag signal systems emerged from the Anglo-Dutch and Napoleonic wars of the 17th and 18th Centuries.
-By the early 19th Century, the British and United States Navies had developed formalized flag systems providing around a thousand signal combinations of three flags.
+By the early 19th Century, the British and United States Navies had developed formalized flag systems providing around a thousand signal combinations primarily using numerical flags in combinations of three flags.